Skip to main content

 transcript = ""

-for segment in data["result"]["one_best"]["segments"]:
+for segment in polling_task_response_json["result"]["one_best"]["segments"]:

 transcript += segment["text"] + "\n"

-Phonexia 6th generation with parameters
+Run Phonexia 6th generation Speech to Text with parameters

-payload = {
+config = {

 "config": json.dumps(